Grainy video shows Miami-Dade officer’s fatal encounter with cabbie alongside I-95

 Miami-Dade police union president John Rivera defended the officer’s use of the firearm.

-Asked about allegations of finger biting, Oppeneheimer said: “They need to back it ... who knows what happened because they’re not telling us.”
+Asked about allegations of finger biting, Oppenheimer said: “They need to back it … who knows what happened because they’re not telling us.”

-The shooting and investigation brought rush-hour traffic to a halt for hours as detectives shut down Interstate 95 in North Miami-Dade.
+The shooting and investigation brought rush-hour traffic to a halt for hours as detectives shut down I-95 in North Miami-Dade.

 The criminal investigation into whether Martin acted lawfully remains ongoing.
 The Miami-Dade State Attorney’s Office will ultimately decide if charges are warranted against Martin.